mikehaldas/TeslaPi/README.md

 <h1>TeslaPi</h1>
 TelsaPi is a security alarm project that integrates an outdoor motion sensor with the headlights and horn of a Tesla car.
 It works with all models.
 The project uses a Raspberry Pi, an outdoor PIR motion detector, and the Tesla API.
-If the car cameras were integrated with the API, this project would be way more fun.
-Hopefully one day.
+If the car's camera and sensors were integrated with the API, this project would be way more fun.
+Hopefully one day this is available.
 The code for this project is written in the Python programming language.
 <br><br>
 Written by Mike Haldas
 <hr>